New Touch Sugomen: Local Ramen Instant Noodles

 Kitakata is a city in Fukushima Prefecture.
 Kitakata Ramen uses thick flat noodles and features its clear, light soy sauce-based pork bone broth.

 Hakata is a ward of Fukuoka City, the capital of Fukuoka Prefecture.
 Hakata Ramen uses thin wheat noodles, known for its pork bone tonkotsu broth.

 Aomori Ramen from Aomori Prefecture features soy sauce-based soup made with niboshi or dried young sardine.

 Sendai Karamiso Ramen

-Niigata Ramen is ramen that Niigata Prefecture boasts.
-This instant ramen bowl beautifully recreates the taste of “Tsubame-Sanjo Seabura Ramen (燕三条背脂ラーメン)” featuring its rich soy sauce-based soup with some pork backfat floating in it.
+Niigata Ramen is a noodle soup that Niigata Prefecture boasts.
+This instant ramen faithfully recreates the taste of Tsubame-Sanjo Seabura Ramen, featuring its rich soy sauce-flavored soup with some backfat of pork.

-Kyoto Ramen is also characterized by its rich soy sauce-based soup with backfat of pork.
-The topping of this ramen bowl includes “Kujo Negi (九条ネギ: Kujo leek), a specialty of Kyoto.
+Kyoto Ramen also features its rich soy sauce-based soup with pork backfat.
+The topping of this bowl includes Kujo Negi (Kujo leek), a specialty of Kyoto.